wpianka/webpackStarterBSGrid/README.md

-# Webpack 4 frontend StarterKit
+# Webpack 4 frontend StarterKit with Bootstrap 4 - Grid
  Configuration of Webpack 4

  ### Installation